Cumulocity-IoT/c8y-releasenotes/content/release-10-6-6/overview-10-6-6.md

 {{< /c8y-admon-important>}}

 {{< c8y-admon-info >}}
 The *Operations release notes* for the Cumulocity IoT platform are not publicly available.
-They are provided on the [Software AG Empower Portal](https://empower.softwareag.com/) (credentials required).
+They are provided on the [Cumulocity software download center](https://download.cumulocity.com/) (credentials required).
 {{< /c8y-admon-info >}}

 ### Product components